cidetec-energy-storage/cideMOD/docs/source/index.rst

 ====================================

-CIDETEC's open-source tool **cideMOD** is based on the Doyle-Fuller- Newman model:cite:p:`Doyle1993` in which the physicochemical equations are solved by Finite Element methods using the FEniCS :cite:p:`fenics` library.It enables doing physics-based battery cell (herein after cell) simulations with a wide variety of use cases, from different
+CIDETEC's open-source tool **cideMOD** is based on the Doyle-Fuller- Newman model :cite:p:`Doyle1993` in which the physicochemical equations are solved by Finite Element methods using the FEniCS :cite:p:`fenics` library.It enables doing physics-based battery cell (herein after cell) simulations with a wide variety of use cases, from different